Our Expert Guide to Travelling in Vietnam During Tết Holiday

 A Vagabond’s Guide to Travelling in Vietnam During Tết

-This is without doubt an incredibly special time in the Vietnamese calendar and can make for memorable and unique travel experiences.
+This is without a doubt an incredibly special time in the Vietnamese calendar and can make for memorable and unique travel experiences.
 To watch fields of families paying their respects in temples is truly priceless and exploring deserted cities is a beautiful opportunity.

 That being said, travelling in Vietnam during Tết can also cause a big headache if you don’t plan ahead.
 Our words of advice are to go with an open mind and a lot of patience.
 Respect that this is the most important time of year for the Vietnamese and if you get the opportunity definitely celebrate with them and embrace the holiday!